 The EAV tables in Magento (implemented on top of RDBMS).

 Natively: the JCR (Java Content Repository) in Alfresco & Jackrabbit (Java), MongoDB, Apache CouchDB, Persevere.
+4. Binary/BLOB store.

 It's basically a key-value store with support for huge values and block/partial access.